brycehazen/bb_api_connect/README.md

 ### Notes

 - The `bb_api_connect` class currently has the `update_access_token` method commented out to prevent automatic token updates.
 Uncomment and use it if you need to refresh tokens programmatically.
-- The `bb_auth.py` script handles the initial OAuth2 flow and should be run whenever you need to refresh or obtain new tokens.
+- The `bb_auth.py` script handles the initial OAuth2 flow and should be run whenever you need to refresh or obtain new tokens or switch for example between Raiser's Edge NXT and Merchant Services or change environments

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.